buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_10_Deserialization.md

 ```ts
 connection.getProgramAccounts(new web3.PublicKey(MOVIE_REVIEW_PROGRAM_ID))
 ```
 Before we can fetch the movie reviews, we need to fetch the accounts that contain them.
-We do this by getting **all** the program accounts for the movie reivew program with our reliable friend `getProgramAccounts`.
+We do this by getting **all** the program accounts for the movie review program with our reliable friend `getProgramAccounts`.

 ```ts
         .then(async (accounts) => {